nvisnjic/BeagleSat/README.md

 A close relative of Laika.

-No one knows it true name, Some say it goes by as:
+No one knows it's true name, some say it goes by as:

 * Cerberus
 * Anubis